KiraHughes

 Did you know pollen can be deadly?
 If you have hay fever, you might be at risk of thunderstorm asthma, a condition triggered by high levels of pollen during a storm that can cause severe asthma attacks, even in people who have never had asthma!
 While these thunderstorm asthma events are rare, around 40% of all worldwide events happened right here in Australia which have resulted in hospitalisations and even deaths.

 As both a hay fever sufferer and a scientist, Kira Hughes is dedicated to tackling this issue by investigating what causes thunderstorm asthma events and developing better ways to detect pollen.
-As a Graduate Researcher from the NeuroAllergy Research Laboratory (NARL) at Deakin University, she spends her days building innovative sensors and analysing environmental data trends.
-She hopes her research will uncover how thunderstorm asthma events unfold and improve early warning systems to help save lives.
+While completing her PhD at the NeuroAllergy Research Laboratory (NARL) at Deakin University, she spent her days building innovative sensors and analysing environmental data trends.
+She hopes that her research will uncover how thunderstorm asthma events unfold and improve early warning systems to help save lives.
+Kira also worked as a Research Scientist & Site Manager for Deakin AIRwatch, providing data to the Bureau of Meteorology and Victorian Department of Health for pollen forecasting services and ongoing thunderstorm asthma research.

-Since 2020, Kira has also worked as a Research Scientist & Site Manager for Deakin AIRwatch, providing data to the Bureau of Meteorology and Victorian Department of Health for pollen forecasting services and ongoing thunderstorm asthma research.
+Currently, Kira works as a Research Grants Officer at the Peter MacCallum Cancer Centre, where she helps scientists effectively communicate their work to secure funding for important cancer research.
 In addition, she is an award-winning Science Communicator with a passion for promoting scientific research to diverse audiences as well as advocating for underrepresented groups in STEM.